 After fibroid embolization, most women go home the same day, return to work within 3-5 days, and are fully recovered after 2 weeks.
 For comparison, a 3-5 day hospital stay is usually required after hysterectomy and full recovery usually takes 6-8 weeks.
 The Cochrane collaboration meta-analysis demonstrated that patients who received uterine fibroid embolization had a shorter hospital stay and a faster return to baseline activity compared to surgery.

-Unlike after a hysterectomy where a woman can no longer become pregnant, women can bear children after uterine artery embolization.
+Unlike hysterectomy where a woman can no longer become pregnant, women can bear children after uterine artery embolization.
 UFE and myomectomy both preserve fertility after treatment.
 A 2019 study showed that 86% of women were able to have a successful pregnancy after UFE.
 We recommend that all patients who are looking to get pregnant talk to their doctor before any procedure performed on the uterus.
 It is estimated that 1 in every 4 women with fibroids has fertility issues.
 New evidence suggests that fibroid embolization may restore the ability to become pregnant in some women.
 In 2017, a clinical study showed that embolization in women with fibroids who were previously unable to become pregnant, lead to an increased probability of becoming pregnant.

 Research and Support for UFE